-Over the past few months, we’ve seen a spate of paint-dipped wooden spoons, with instructions to diy or just buy, like these Etsy ones from Nicole Porter.
+Over the past few months, we’ve seen a spate of paint-dipped wooden spoons, with instructions to diy or just buy, like these ones we found on Etsy.
 Wanting them for ourselves, we realize that they’d make great inexpensive gifts,

 Then we wondered if painting vintage used spoons is as easy, given that they may have a patina or oils embedded in the wood.
 We were particulary inspired by stylist Heather Chontos’ boldly colored vintage spoons.
 So we emailed Jim Dillion, a cabinetmaker who teaches his craft at Thousand Dollar Shop , who we’ve never met in person but became good friends with through the blogosphere.
 We ran our idea by him: mask off the part to be painted, sand lightly with fine grit paper, prime, and then paint.